nipy/nibabel/doc/source/devel/data_pkg_discuss.rst

 Package installation
 --------------------

-We install a package when we get some instantation and place it on local storage, such that we can *discover* the package on our own (local) system.
+We install a package when we get some instantiation and place it on local storage, such that we can *discover* the package on our own (local) system.

 Data and metadata
 -----------------